-Service Provider Code (SPC) token: An authority token that can be used by a SHAKEN SP during the ACME certificate ordering process to demonstrate authority over the identity information contained in the TN Authorization List extension of the requested STI certificate.
-The SPC token complies with the structure of the TNAuthList Authority Token defined by [draft-ietf-acme-authority-token-tnauthlist] and contains a single SPC in the "atc" claim.
-The SPC token also contains a CA boolean that authorizes the SHAKEN SP to obtain end entity STI certificates (CA boolean false), or intermediate STI certificates (CA boolean true).
+Service Provider Code (SPC) Token: An authority token that can be used by a SHAKEN SP during the ACME certificate ordering process to demonstrate authority over the identity information contained in the TN Authorization List extension of the requested STI certificate.
+The SPC Token complies with the structure of the TNAuthList Authority Token defined by [draft-ietf-acme-authority-token-tnauthlist] and contains a single SPC in the "atc" claim.